| | |

 New zealand spinach

-Another staple in our summer gardens is new zealand spinach.
+Another staple in my Florida summer gardens is new zealand spinach.
 NZS thrives in full sun and can reach a couple feet of space in your garden, so be sure to allow this thick leafed spinach some space.

 heat tolerant vegetables new zealand spinach